logo

 p.78 Molly St George

-This is the usual 18th century set, similar to the version in Neal, Oswald, MacFarlane, Dow, & Bunting as well as many other 18th century Irish and Scottish mss and printed books.
-The older 17th century set may be found in Wemyss & Balcarres.
+This is the usual 18th century set, similar to the version in Neal, Oswald, & Bunting as well as many other 18th century Irish and Scottish mss and printed books, but different from the versions in Wemyss, MacFarlane, Dow & Balcarres.

 p.84 Planks of Connaught